IBMStreams/streamsx.hdfs/samples/HdfsKerberos/README.md

    **vmArgs** is a set of arguments to be passed to the Java VM within which this operator will be run.

    - 8-  replace the default vaule of $authKeytab and $authPrincipal in application/HdfsKerberps.spl file.

+   - 9-  Make sure that the streams user have read/weite access to the HDFS file system. /user/<your-username>

+     For eaxmple:

+     login as root in your HDFS server.

+         su - hdfs
+         kinit -k -t /etc/security/ketabs/hdfs.headless.keytab <your-hdfs-principal>
+         hadoop fs -ls /user/streamsadmin

-   - 9- Make and start the application
+   - 10- Make the application and start it.

          make

-   and start the appliaction in standalon mode
+     And start the appliaction in standalon mode

          output/bin/standalone

+  It is also possible to start it in distributed mode.

+        streamtool submitjob ./output/application.HdfsKerberos.sab

+  Or you can submit a streams job with Submission Time parameters:
+  For example:

+       submitjob ./output/application.HdfsKerberos.sab -P configPath="etc" -P authKeytab="etc/hdfs.headless.keytab"

 It reads the lines from the file data/LineInput.txt via **FileSource** operator.